FIBA Basketball World Cup: Tournament format

-The top two teams in each group then advance to a sixteen-team single-elimination knockout round.
-It begins with the eighth finals, where the top teams in each group play the fourth-placed teams in another group and the second and third-placed teams in each group face off.
-This is followed by the quarterfinals, semi-finals, and final.
-The semi-final losers play in the bronze medal game, while the quarterfinal losers play in a consolation bracket to determine fifth through eighth places.
+The top two teams in each group then advance to a second group-stage round, formed by the top 2 teams from pairs of first-round groups; the match between teams coming from each first-round group carries over as a result in that group, and each plays the 2 teams from the other group.
+The top 2 teams in each of 4 second-round groups then advance to the quarterfinals in the final, single-elimination round.
+In that final round, the semifinal losers play in the bronze medal game, while the quarterfinal losers play in a consolation bracket to determine fifth through eighth places.